Skip to main content

 Beyond its direct actions, testosterone’s conversion into estrogen via the aromatase enzyme is equally vital for skeletal well-being.
 Estrogen is a powerful regulator of bone resorption, primarily by suppressing the activity of osteoclasts.
 This means that adequate estrogen levels help prevent excessive bone breakdown, preserving bone mineral density.

 In men, a significant portion of the estrogen circulating in their bodies is derived from this conversion of testosterone in various tissues, including bone itself.
-Therefore, both the direct action of testosterone and its indirect effect through estrogen production are indispensable for robust in both sexes.
+Therefore, both the direct action of testosterone and its indirect effect through estrogen production are indispensable for robust skeletal health in both sexes.

 Hormonal balance, particularly involving testosterone and its derivatives, is essential for maintaining strong, resilient bones throughout life.